 – Materials: for each patrol, eight Scout staves, arranged in star fashion on the ground all radiating from the center, one pointing due north

 – Method: One Scout stands at the outer end of each stave, representing one of the eight principal points of the compass.
 The leader calls out any two points, such as southeast and north.
 The two Scouts standing at the corresponding staves immediately change places.
 When changing places, Scouts must not cross the staves, but must go outside the circle of players.

 – Scoring: Points are scored by those patrols whose Scouts correctly change places.
-No points will be scored by a patrol if any Scout moves out of place without his point being named, moves to a wrong place, or even hesitates.
+No points will be scored by a patrol if any Scout moves out of place without their point being named, moves to a wrong place, or even hesitates.

 DIRECTION FACING (wide, in or out)

 – Method: One wall of the room is designated as north.
 Scouts line up facing north in open lines, separated an arm’s length apart on each side.
 On the signal, “Northeast—go!” all turn to face what they believe to be northeast, and on the command, “Freeze!” they stand motionless.
 Those who are facing in an incorrect direction are out of the game.
 Continue, each time selecting a different one of the compass directions: north, east, west, south, northeast, southeast, southwest, northwest.

 – Scoring: Continue until one Scout is left (the troop direction “champion.”)

 – Materials: for each patrol a large paper grocery bag, compass, and a card with degree readings, one written at the top, one at the bottom